Project partners:

 Seasonal Arc of the Fellowship

 The Madrona Fellowship is shaped by the natural cycles of the Pacific Northwest, offering a rhythm of leadership development that mirrors the seasons.
-Each phase invites fellows to deepen their connection to self, community, and the broader movement for food, land, and climate justice.
+Each phase invites fellows to deepen their connection to self, community, and the broader movement for food sovereignty, land stewardship, and climate resilience.

 Viviane Barnett Fellows esperanza spalding and Herbert Young.
 Photo credit: Jason Hill